unicode-org/icu4x/docs/process/prd.md

 Rust programming language has evolved one of the most unique and [highly productive software communities in the world](https://stackoverflow.blog/2020/01/20/what-is-rust-and-why-is-it-so-popular/).
 Rust has been voted the most loved programming language in an annual StackOverflow survey for [four years in a row](https://stackoverflow.blog/2020/01/20/what-is-rust-and-why-is-it-so-popular/).

 Internationalization is a notoriously challenging domain of software, and the Rust community has proven itself to handle challenging problems very well.
 Currently the ecosystem uses Unicode, and ICU-like APIs in many crucial places, including rustc compiler itself and multiple high quality layout implementations such as [xi-editor](https://github.com/xi-editor/xi-editor).
-With the rising focus on higher-level libraries such as [GUI toolkits](https://www.areweguiyet.com/), [game and web engine](https://arewegameyet.rs/) components, the need for high-quality internationalization solutions will become needed.
+With the rising focus on higher-level libraries such as [GUI toolkits](https://www.areweguiyet.com/), [game and web engine](https://arewegameyet.rs/) components, high-quality internationalization solutions are increasingly in demand.

 By introducing ICU4X to the community, we get a chance to attract high-quality contributors to ICU4X, much like we were able to build a robust community around ECMA-402.